smikhalevski/react-executor/README.md

 const executorManager = new ExecutorManager(JSON.parse(window.__EXECUTORS__));
 ```

-Now when would you create a new executor using
+Now when you create a new executor using
 [`getOrCreate`](https://smikhalevski.github.io/react-executor/classes/react_executor.ExecutorManager.html#getOrCreate)
 it would be initialized with the state delivered from the server.